Netlia/documentation/DeviceComunication/DeviceComunication.md

 # Device communication

-This document is used to describe the behaviour of each device and to describe a common communication protocol.
+This document describes the behaviour of each device and a common communication protocol.

 ## Basic device features